 Compassion & Choices’ “access campaigns” integrate medical aid in dying into standard healthcare practice in states with laws.
 These campaigns enable people to access all their legal options through their own doctors and in their preferred medical setting.
 And it means that now and decades from now, medical aid in dying will be a secure feature of the healthcare landscape, able to withstand the legal and legislative attacks that happen routinely in authorized states.

 Compassion & Choices also provides inservice education and instructional videos to doctors and other medical professionals, and model policies to hospitals and hospices.
-We deliver confidential one-on-one consultations through our Doc2Doc and Pharmacist2Pharmacist programs, enabling practitioners in authorized states who are unfamiliar with medical aid in dying to talk to a colleague with years of experience in this medical practice via a
+We deliver confidential one-on-one consultations through our Doc2Doc and Pharmacist2Pharmacist programs, enabling practitioners in authorized states who are unfamiliar with medical aid in dying to talk to a colleague with years of experience in this medical practice via a toll-free number.